 Somewhere around 2011 I bought a Nashville metal-bodied resonator uke.
 It was not a prestigious instrument, but I liked that it was cranky & cantankerous, it was clunky & had grunt.
 It immediately brought out more dissonance in my playing, some harsher rhythms, some gutterblues and dirty bits.
 I don’t generally name instruments, but this one I called – PIGBOX.
 Pigbox opened a new door in my ukulele exploration, this time as more of a percussion instrument, a little more brash & funky perhaps.

 In 2012 Pigbox found a perfect match riding shotgun to Gordeaux Unknown’s baritone banjo uke, when we collaborated as the Porchmonkeez, but that’s another story, and another album.
-I’m gradually hobbling together a collection of tunes that I only ever play on Pigbox, which will eventually be officially not released (like most of my other “albums” – that is, I complete them but can’t afford the time or money to have them pressed and to promote them).

 In 2012 I invested in a custom-made Mya-Moe walnut-bodied resonator uke, after seeing ukulele & pedal steel maestro Gerald Ross playing western swing tunes on one that he had commissioned.
 The resonator cone gives the uke so much more presence but the wood provides warmth in the tone.
 It’s a superbly-made machine and has enriched my playing even further.